mitch104/mh-wesbite/website/blog/2018-03-26-iot-testing.md

 ## Appium

 “[Appium is an open-source tool for automating native, mobile web, and hybrid applications on iOS, Android and Windows platforms](http://appium.io/docs/en/about-appium/intro/?lang=en)”.
-Appium is cross-platform so the same test code can be applied to both the iOS and Android versions of the React Native app which itself uses the same JavaScript code for both (mostly!).
+Appium is cross-platform so the same test code can be applied to both the iOS and Android versions of the React-Native app which itself uses the same JavaScript code for both (mostly!).

 Appium abstracts the vendor-provided automation frameworks including Apple’s XCTest, Google’s UiAutomator, Google’s Instrumentation and Microsoft’s WinAppDriver are wrapped in a single API, known as the “WebDriver”, which is the same API used in Selenium, a popular tool for automated website testing.